iturdikulov/notes/how do I study English language.md

 - outline
 ---

-# How I study English language?
+# How do I study English language?

 I usually just read some content in [[english language]].
 I also consume [[media (communication)|media]] content in English.

+Since I am a native speaker of [[Russian language]], I need to study English with Russian in same time (to understand grammar, etc.).

 ## Resources